-KCET Eligibility Criteria 2018 - Karnataka Examination Authority (KEA) determines the eligibility criteria of KCET 2018 for candidates who aspire to sit for Karnataka CET 2018.
-KCET 2018 eligibility criteria include eligibility requirements related to citizenship, qualifying examination, qualifying marks, domicile, subject combination, category, etc. All candidates aspiring to take KCET 2018 should remember that they have to meet all the eligibility criteria of KCET 2018.
-Ineligible candidates should not apply and fill the application form as their candidature will be cancelled at any stage of the admission or counselling process.
+KCET Eligibility Criteria 2018 - Karnataka Examination Authority (KEA) determines the eligibility criteria of KCET 2018 for candidates who aspired to sit for Karnataka CET 2018.
+KCET 2018 eligibility criteria include eligibility requirements related to citizenship, qualifying examination, qualifying marks, domicile, subject combination, category, etc. All candidates aspiring to take KCET 2018 should remember that they had to meet all the eligibility criteria of KCET 2018.
+Ineligible candidates were advised not to apply and fill the application form as their candidature were cancelled at any stage of the admission or counselling process.
 Thus, before filling the application form of KCET, all candidates had to carefully go through Karnataka CET (KCET) eligibility criteria 2018.
-It must be noted that KCET eligibility criteria would be different for applying to the test while the eligibility criteria for admissions would be different.
-The eligibility criteria of KCET 2018 would also be different for different categories of candidates.
+It must be noted that KCET eligibility criteria was different for applying to the test while the eligibility criteria for admissions was different.
+The eligibility criteria of KCET 2018 was also different for different categories of candidates.
 If you wish to know complete details about KCET eligibility criteria 2018, then check the article below.

 KCET 2018 Eligibility Criteria related to Nationality

 Karnataka CET Eligibility Criteria 2018 related to Domicile

 Candidates must have studied and passed from a recognised institution situated in Karnataka.
 The academic study from a state institute should be for a minimum period of 7 years, starting from 1st standard to 2nd PUC/12th standard as on July 1 of the exam year.

 Candidates should have appeared/passed either SSLC/10th standard or 2nd PUC/12th standard exam from Karnataka.

 Note: Candidate who had taken more than 1 year to pass a class/standard, in such cases, the academic study years will be counted as 1 year only.